Oh My Food Recipes

 When do people normally make prawn chips?

-Most people like to make shrimp chips during Chinese New Year and special events.
+Most Chinese like to make shrimp chips during Chinese New Year and special events.
 As a little kid I remembered my family deep dried shrimp chips for special events such as Chinese New Year and birthdays.

 I thought it was magic because a little dried plastic like circles in hot oil turned out to be chips.
 And, I was happy to see my parents make these fried prawn chips.